Why mess with scratch baking when cake mix snickerdoodles turn out soft, thick and perfectly puffy?

 I prefer to use sanding sugar for cookie coating but if you don't have sanding sugar, you can use granulated sugar instead.

-These cookies are soft and puffy and will stay that way unless you overbake them.
-Remember that cookies continue to bake for a minute or two o the cookie sheet after you remove them from the oven.
+These cookies are soft and thick.
+Don't overbake, they'll finish setting up on the cookie sheet.
+Remember that cookies continue to bake for a minute or two after you remove them from the oven.

 Set a timer so you pull the cookies out of the oven at the right time.